Big Brother (Australian TV series) season 5: The Final Countdown

 "The Final Countdown" was aired on Day 93.
-In this show, Nadia Almada, winner of Big Brother 5 UK, entered the Big Brother Australia House as a house-guest.
+In this show, Nadia Almada, winner of Big Brother 5 UK, entered the Big Brother House as a house-guest.
 Hosted by Gretel Killeen.

 The Prize Fight

 "The Prize Fight" was a special Friday Night Live that aired on Day 97.
-The remaining housemates were given the opportunity to win back some of the prize money they had lost in fines.
+The remaining housemates were given the opportunity to win the $400,000 the prize money they had lost in fines.
+They earned $236,000.